MorganBergen/xrpl-docs/src/cbdc/README.md

 ##  issues

 <details><summary>1.  call <code>account_lines</code> api for <code>issuer_account</code></summary>

 -  any trustlines not known to pilot alert
 -  alert message must include psc balance and need to freeze

+find the api or the list of function calls i can use in order to make this alert message that will probably be within serverInfo.ts go through the list of accounts if an account != a psc_account then provide console log alert regarding transaction

 ```
+// serverInfo.ts

 for (each account_lines.result.lines[].account) {
     if account.lines.result.lines[i] is not in psc_accounts alert
 }
 ```

 </details>

 <details><summary>2.  subscribe to all <code>pilot_accounts</code> & <code>test_accounts</code></summary></details>